Acute bronchitis is usually caused by a viral upper respiratory tract infection.

 Because bronchitis can temporarily narrow the airways, people may develop wheezing and/or shortness of breath, similar to what happens in an asthma attack.

 Doctors usually make a diagnosis of acute bronchitis based on the symptoms.
 Doctors may do a chest x-ray to look for pneumonia if they hear congestion in the lungs, or if people have high or prolonged fever or shortness of breath.

 Doctors rarely do tests to find the cause of acute bronchitis, and blood tests are not helpful.
-However, if a cough persists for more than 2 weeks, a chest x-ray is done to make sure that pneumonia has not developed or a different lung disease is not causing the cough.
+However, in the current pandemic, testing for SARS-CoV2 may be done.
+Also, if a cough persists for more than 2 weeks, a chest x-ray is done to make sure that pneumonia has not developed or a different lung disease is not causing the cough.

 People may take acetaminophen or ibuprofen to reduce fever and general feelings of illness and should drink plenty of fluid.

 Antibiotics do not help viral bronchitis.
 Since most acute bronchitis is viral, doctors give antibiotics only when the infection is clearly caused by bacteria (for example, during an outbreak).
 When an antibiotic is used, doctors typically give a drug such as azithromycin or clarithromycin.